JuliooGracida/Assignment-2_Question-1/README.md

 Name: Julio Gracida
 Email: Jcgdc2@umsystem.edu
-Assignment 1
+Assignment 2 Question 1
 Anchor 303

 ---
 **How to Run the Code**

 This code was written using replit.com
-You can copy and paste the URL below to run it on your web browser
+You can copy and paste the URL below to run it in your web browser
 https://replit.com/@SimplyJuly/Assignment1#main.cpp

 You can also download the files to run it in your preferred IDE.